A. Plot

 3. Incentive Moment:

 i.
 Which event thrusts itself into the tension of the characters' situation and triggers the action of the story?
+What "key" ignites the "engine" and starts the narrative?
 A new event frequently jostles the smoothness of things and changes the course of action.

 4. Episodes: After the introduction, a story usually presents a series of separate events in the plot, building from one situation to the next.
 A new episode (or scene) begins when the place and time change, or when something really important interrupts what has been happening.
 With each successive episode, the conflict becomes more and more intense, demanding some sort of resolution.